 Similar to humans, all dog breeds are susceptible to allergies.
 Unfortunately, Frenchies are genetically more susceptible to chronic allergies including food and environmental allergies.

-Symptom of allergies in your Frenchies include:
+Symptoms of allergies in your Frenchies include:

 - Excessive itching or licking, especially of the paws.